 - Honor is the pathway to peace, favor, and grace.

-- Everyday my eyes opened up in the morning was another moment where I controlled the choices that I made.
+- Every day my eyes opened up in the morning was another moment where I controlled my choices.

 Compassion, Kindness, Humility, Meekness, and Patience